calcode/calcode.github.io/_posts/2022-02-17-landtech-product-roadmaps.md

 ---
 layout: post
 title: Product Roadmaps @ LandTech
-permalink: landtech-product-roadmaps
+permalink: product-roadmaps
 ---
-I wanted to pop together some thoughts on how LandTech have approached the product communities most divisive topic - product roadmaps.
+I wanted share some thoughts on how our product management team have approached the product communities most divisive topic - product roadmaps.

-**What were we aiming for?**
+**What was the aim?**

-> Improve our current product roadmap so that everyone across the business could understand what problems we intend to solve for users, in what order, and indicate when customers *might* see these changes
+> Improve our current product roadmap so everyone across the business can understand what problems we intend to solve for users, in what order, and have some indication of when a customer *might* see these changes

-**What wasn’t working with the current roadmap?**
+**What wasn’t working so well?**

-We have made changes to our roadmap format during the last year that have been quite significant, and seen many changes made at once.
-Both these roadmaps saw feedback from viewers requesting, at times, conflicting changes.
+We made some significant changes to our roadmap format during the last year, and most of these were made in one go.
+Many of these were positive.
+But, both formats saw feedback that was, at times, conflicting.

-We began by running a survey to understand what people liked and disliked about the current format.
+We began at the beginning.
+We ran a survey to understand what people liked and disliked about the current format.

 What did we learn?
-People appeared to be finding the current roadmap confusing and unclear.
-We hadn’t struck the balance around what we were working on, vs. when people might expect to see these things available.
+People appeared to find the current roadmap unclear.
+We hadn’t struck the balance around what we were working on, vs. when people might expect to see these things, and consistency in the level of information.

-**How did we coordinate this?**
+**How did we coordinate things?**

 It was assumed that changing too much in one go would be confusing for everyone involved.
-Sometimes when you fix three things, you end up causing another three issues in unexpected ways - so we wanted to work from what we had.
+Sometimes when you fix three problems, you end up causing three other problems - so we wanted to work from what we had.

-We followed a little plan to make sure we had a complete picture.
+We followed a little plan to make sure we could do that.

 1. Surveyed everyone across the business to understand likes / dislikes
 2. Session with senior management on their needs